israelowusu/devops-cloud-eng-projects/Project-2_LEMP_STACK_IMPLEMENTATION/step_6/Step_6.md

-# Step 6 — Retrieving Data from MySQL Database with PHP
+# Retrieving Data from MySQL Database with PHP

 In this step, we will create a test database and a table (a simple "To-do list"), then retrieve data from this database using PHP.
 We will also configure access so that the **Nginx** website can query the database and display the data.